lvzxr/apb-reloaded/README.md

 - No Login Screen - Sets login screen to a black scene, still allows character creation.
 - No Ragdolls - Removes player/pedestrian ragdolls.
 - Graphics - Preset settings listed above.
 Shadows should work on all presets, if you want them just enable it under advanced after selecting the preset you like, if it doesn't work go into APBMachineOptions and remove the DynamicShadows and LightEnvironmentShadows lines, save, restart the game then re-enable shadows again.
 When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen.
 I recommend trying to use double buffering if you do not feel input lag with it on, as it is essentially free FPS.
-- Emitter Fix - Set's priorties of emitters and npcs to 1 so they are only played when really close to you, this also have the effect of making them quieter, included as different variants with ragdolls and muzzle flash.
+- Emitter Fix (Included as part of ragdoll files) - Set's priorties of emitters and npcs to 1 so they are only played when really close to you, this also have the effect of making them quieter, included as different variants with ragdolls and muzzle flash.

 ## Audio